Private tenants with an assured tenancy have long-term tenancy rights. Most assured tenants moved into their home between 1989 and 1997.

 You are allowed to take in a lodger.

 Your benefits could be reduced if someone else moves into your home.
-This can happen even if the person is a family member or doesn't pay you any rent.
+This can happen even if the person is a family member and doesn't pay you any rent.

 Find out more about lodgers.